opskeleton/opskeleton/chef.md

 # Intro

-Opskelaton fully supports chef based sandboxes with the same lifecycle semantics

-it offers similar features to the Puppet based sandboxes with additional support for roles, environments and cookbooks.
+Opskelaton fully supports Chef based sandboxes it offers similar features to the Puppet based sandboxes with additional support for roles, environments and cookbooks.

 # Usage